 Billions of dollars have been spent producing and distributing political advertisements.
 To this day, pundits and analysts gauge a candidate’s prospects for competing in an election by the amount of money that candidates can raise to buy media time.

-But all of this is changing rapidly thanks to social media.
+But all of this is changing rapidly, thanks to social media.
 The economics of campaigning are being turned upside down by services like YouTube.
-We’re entering a new era of grassroots politics where an average citizens can produce and distribute political messages that reach a global audience instantaneously and at almost no cost.
-These new developments are fundamentally altering the balance of media power.
+We’re entering a new era of grassroots politics where average citizens can produce and distribute political messages that reach a global audience instantaneously, at almost no cost.
+These new distribution channels are fundamentally altering the balance of media power.

-At the same time, the widespread availability of these new tools raise some interesting questions about disclosure and transparency.
+At the same time, the widespread availability of these new tools raises some interesting questions about disclosure and transparency.
 We know the Obama Girl loves Barack, but we don’t have a clue who she is or what her motives are.
-From one perspective she’s helping the candidate gain exposure with a young demographic, but from another perspective she might be doing just as much harm to the candidate among voters who see the video as inane and frivolous — and depending on who produced the video, that may actually be the purpose.
+From one perspective, she’s helping the candidate gain exposure with a young demographic.
+From another perspective, she might be doing just as much harm to the candidate among voters who see the video as frivolous — and depending on who produced the video, that may be the purpose.

 On television, viewers have some idea of who produced any given advertisement.
-The rules regarding traditional political ads require disclosure of the parties who finance political messages and disclaimers indicating whether or not a message has been endorsed by a candidate.
+The rules regarding traditional political ads require financial disclosure and a statement indicating the message has been endorsed by the candidate.